microsoft/MSBuildForUnity/README.md

 To get started, clone the repo, and then run `git submodule update --init` to initialize submodules.

+## Quck Start

+Following are basic instructions for taking advantage of MSBuildForUnity for some basic scenarios.

+### Scenario 1: Bring NuGet packages and MSBuild projects into a Unity project

+This scenario leverages the MSBuildForUnity [Project Builder](#msbuild-project-builder) and the [MSBuildForUnity NuGet Package](#msbuildforunity-nuget-package) NuGet package.

 ## Features

 MSBuildForUnity has several features that can be used independently or in conjunction.